6 tips to help avoid smishing scams

 • Be wary of responding to text messages from an unknown sender, especially if the message includes a link, asks for money or sounds urgent.

 Smishing is a fast-growing version of one of the internet’s oldest and most successful scams.
-Like any other type of phishing, smishing aims to trick you into handing over sensitive data and information — only instead of using email, cyber criminals send their messages via text or short message service (SMS).
-Smish attempts are typically sent to mobile phone users as standard texts, but they can also be sent via popular messaging apps.
+Like any other type of phishing, smishing aims to trick you into handing over sensitive data and information.
+Instead of using email, cybercriminals send their messages via text or short message service (SMS).
+Smishing attempts are typically sent to mobile phone users as standard texts, but they can also be sent via popular messaging apps.

-Smishing is a form of social engineering, where scammers exploit emotions like fear, sympathy, curiosity or greed to get individuals to divulge personal or business information.
-They do this by sending fraudulent texts to your phone or other mobile device, purporting to be from a trustworthy source, such as a delivery service, utility company, bank or government agency.
+Smishing is a form of social engineering where scammers exploit emotions like fear, sympathy, curiosity or greed to incentivize individuals to divulge personal or business information.
+They do this by sending fraudulent texts to your phone, purporting to be from a trustworthy source like a delivery service, utility company, bank or government agency.
 The information they seek could include usernames, passwords, credit card numbers, bank account numbers, vendor names or other proprietary data.
-Cyber criminals then sell that data on the black market or use it to commit identity theft, empty bank accounts or redirect payments to themselves.
+Cybercriminals then sell that data on the black market or use it to commit identity theft, empty bank accounts or redirect payments to themselves.

-Criminals also use compromised phone numbers and spoofed or hacked accounts on popular messaging platforms to fake their identities.
-Smishing messages often contain links that take users to a website that may look legitimate, but actually steals usernames, passwords and other data when people log in.
-Some messages can even secretly install malware on victims' mobile devices.
+Email phishing remains one of the most dangerous channels for organizational cyberattacks, but smishing is still appealing to cybercriminals.2 Criminals use compromised phone numbers and spoofed or hacked accounts on popular messaging platforms to fake their identities.
+Smishing messages often contain links that take users to a website that may look legitimate, but the site is designed to steal usernames, passwords and other data.
+Some messages can even contain links or attachments that secretly install malware on victims’ mobile devices.

 Common smishing scams